 2 The Liquor Licensing (Moratorium) Act 1983 expired on 31 December 1986.

-3 The Liquor Act 1970 was repealed by the Liquor Licensing Act 1988.
+3 The Liquor Act 1970 was repealed by the Liquor Licensing Act 1988 which is now known as the Liquor Control Act 1988.

+4 Lands and Surveys and Department of Land Administration plans and surveys are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
+100).

-4 The Local Government Act 1960 s.
+5 The Local Government Act 1960 s.
 248 was repealed by the Local Government Act 1995.

+6 The Town Planning and Development Act 1928 was repealed by the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
+4.

-5 On the date as at which this compilation was prepared the title of the Minister responsible for land administration was the Minister for Planning and Infrastructure.
+7 On the date as at which this reprint was prepared the title of the Minister responsible for land administration was the Minister for Planning and Infrastructure.

-6 The Land Act 1933 was repealed by the Land Administration Act 1997.
+8 The Land Act 1933 was repealed by the Land Administration Act 1997.

-7 The page number index to the Agreement set out in Schedule 1 does not reflect the relevant page numbers of this compilation.
+9 The page number index to the Agreement set out in Schedule 1 does not reflect the relevant page numbers of this reprint.

-8 Marginal notes in the agreements have been represented as bold headnotes in this compilation but that does not change their status as marginal notes.
+10 Marginal notes in the agreements have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.

-9 Lands and Surveys and Department of Land Administration plans and surveys are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
-100).